Semi-local string comparison: algorithmic techniques and applications

 for all $i \leq i'$, $j \leq j'$. \end{definition} \begin{definition} Matrix $A$ is called \emph{a Monge matrix}, if

 for all $i \leq i'$, $j \leq j'$.
 Equivalently, matrix $A$ is a Monge matrix, if $A^\square$ is nonnegative.
 Matrix $A$ is called \emph{an anti-Monge matrix}, if $-A$ is Monge. \end{definition}

 It is easy to see that Monge matrices form a subclass of totally monotone matrices.
-By \defref{def-Monge}, a matrix is Monge, if and only if its density matrix is nonnegative.
-This condition is equivalent to the canonical structure theorem for Monge matrices, given by Burkard et al.\ \cite{Burkard+:96}.
+The characterisation of Monge matrices via their density matrices given by \defref{def-Monge} is equivalent to the canonical structure theorem for Monge matrices by Burdyuk and Trofimov \cite{Burdyuk_Trofimov:76} and Bein and Pathak \cite{Bein_Pathak:96} (see also \cite{Burkard+:96,Burkard:07}).

-\mysection{Permutation and unit-Monge matrices} \begin{definition} A \emph{permutation} (respectively, \emph{subpermutation}) \emph{matrix} is a zero-one matrix containing exactly one (respectively, at most one) nonzero in every row and every column. \end{definition} Typically, permutation and subpermutation matrices will be indexed by (not necessarily consecutive) odd half-integers.
-Given sets $I$, $J$ of odd half-integers with $\abs{I} = \abs{J}$, a zero-one matrix $P$ over $\pa{I \mid J}$ is a permutation matrix, if and only if
+\mysection{Permutation and unit-Monge matrices} Our techniques will rely on structures that have permutations as their basic building blocks.
+We will be dealing with permutations in matrix form, exploiting the symmetry between indices and elements of a permutation. \begin{definition} A \emph{permutation} \footnote{Strictly speaking, such a matrix corresponds to a bijection, rather than a permutation, since the ranges of column and row indices may be different (although they must be of the same cardinality).
+Therefore, there is a slight abuse of terminology in calling it a permutation matrix, rather than a ``bijection matrix''.} (respectively, \emph{subpermutation}) \emph{matrix} is a zero-one matrix containing exactly one (respectively, at most one) nonzero in every row and every column. \end{definition} \begin{example} The $3 \times 3$ matrix in \exref{ex-distr} is a permutation matrix. \end{example}